Kwannnnn/DiamondCaveGame/docs/game-design.md

 ![image](wireframes/game-design/create-team-menu.png)

 This wireframe shows what you see if you press "Create Team."
 On the top, you see the randomly generated Teamcode, which is needed for others to join.
-Under that, you can see how many players are in your team currently.
+Under that, you can see how many players are on your team currently.
 And you have the option to press start game which will lead to the actual game.
 And there is an option to go back to the previous window.

 ### 5.1.5.
 Join Team menu

 ![image](wireframes/game-design/join-team-menu.png)

 This wireframe shows the menu after you press "Join a Team."
-You can enter the team code from the team you want to join on the top.
-Then if you press Join a team, you will get led to the window of Create Team.
+First, you can enter the team code from the team you want to join on the top.
+Then if you click Join a team, you will get led to the window of Create Team.

 ## 5.2.
 Gameplay